 Floppies retain niche uses in certain circles, as long as their capacity is large enough.

-Zip disks retain a niche following.
-They are useful for vintage computer enthusiasts since they work with a large number of legacy systems, and the 100-megabyte capacity is still large enough to be very useful on those older systems.
+Zip disks also retain a niche following.
+They are useful for vintage computer enthusiasts since they work with a large number of legacy systems, and the 100-megabyte capacity is still large enough to be very useful on those older systems, as long as they have a working drive and a supply of disks.

 But if you walk up to a computing old timer and ask, “What is a Zip drive?” don’t be surprised if the reaction isn’t pleasant.